coffeecodeconverter/SquidScripts/README.md

 The purpose is to make configuring Squid for Windows as easy as possible.
-Because running the MSI just installs the service, set it to automatic, and thats it.
+Because running the MSI just installs the service (squidsrv), sets it to automatic, and thats it.

 You still need to (ideally) put a shortcut to the Squid System tray icon in startup.
 You need to make sure the WinHTTP stack and WinINET are both using the proxy - default is 127.0.0.1:3128 You then also need to configure your ACL's and block Rules.